thiswillbeyourgithub/wdoc/README.md

 * **auto**: default, guess the filetype for you
 * **url**: try many ways to load a webpage, with heuristics to find the better parsed one
 * **youtube**: text is then either from the yt subtitles / translation or even better: using whisper / deepgram
-* **pdf**: About 10 loaders are implemented, heuristics are used to keep the best one and stop early.
-Table support via [openparse](https://github.com/Filimoa/open-parse/)
+* **pdf**: 15 default loaders are implemented, heuristics are used to keep the best one and stop early.
+Table support via [openparse](https://github.com/Filimoa/open-parse/) or [UnstructuredPDFLoader](https://python.langchain.com/docs/integrations/document_loaders/unstructured_pdfloader/).
+Easy to add more.
 * **online_pdf**: via URL then treated at **local_pdf**
 * **anki**: any subset of an [anki](https://github.com/ankitects/anki) collection db. `alt` and `title` of images can be shown to the LLM, meaning that if you used [the ankiOCR addon](https://github.com/cfculhane/AnkiOCR) this information will help contextualize the note for the LLM.
 * **string**: the cli prompts you for a text so you can easily paste something, handy for paywalled articles!